 Francisco A.R.
 García, M.D., M.P.H., is the director and chief medical officer of the Pima County Department of Health in Tucson, Arizona.
-He is also the distinguished outreach professor of public health, obstetrics and gynecology, clinical pharmacy, and nursing at the University of Arizona, where he has additional appointments in Mexican American studies, clinical pharmacy, and nursing.
-Dr. García also served as the director of the Arizona Center of Excellence in Women's Health, chair of the Section of Family and Child Health, and director of the Cancer Disparities Institute of the Arizona Cancer Center.
+He is also the distinguished outreach professor of public health, with additional appointments in the Colleges of Medicine, Pharmacy, and Nursing at the University of Arizona.
+Dr. García previously served as the director of the University of Arizona Center of Excellence in Women's Health, chair of the Section of Family and Child Health of the Mel & Enid Zuckerman College of Public Health, and director of the Cancer Disparities Institute of the Arizona Cancer Center.
 Formerly, he was the director of the Division of Gynecology and the Arizona Hispanic Center of Excellence.
-In addition to his research and clinical practice in the fields of cervical cancer prevention and women's reproductive health, Dr. García has served as a consultant and collaborator for a number of community-based agencies and nongovernmental organizations and is active in the training and mentoring of students, faculty, and medical personnel in his field.

 Dr. García's research and clinical expertise is in the area of premalignant cervical disease and human papillomavirus infection affecting the female lower genital tract, as well as in the evaluation of new technologies and therapeutics for cervical cancer precursors.
 He has a long-established interest in cancer prevention among U.S.-Mexico border, Southwest American Indian, and Latin American populations, and he has served as a consultant and collaborator for a variety of domestic and international community-based agencies and nongovernmental organizations concerned with cervical cancer prevention.
 These organizations include the Arizona Well Woman Health Check Program, the American Cancer Society, the Pan-American Health Organization, and the World Health Organization.

 Dr. García is a fellow of the American College of Obstetricians and Gynecologists and a diplomat of the American Board of Obstetrics and Gynecology.
-His national committee memberships include those with the Institute of Medicine Committee on Preventive Services for Women, National Institutes of Health Advisory Committee for Research on Women's Health, and the American Cancer Society Gynecologic Cancer Advisory Committee.
-Among other credits, Dr. García was the president of the Hispanic Serving Health Professions Schools, a national organization concerned with Hispanic health care workforce and public health issues.
+In 2013, Dr. García was appointed to the Institute of Medicine Roundtable on Health Equity and Health Disparities and the World Health Organization Comprehensive Cervical Cancer Control Work Group.
+Prior national service includes the Institute of Medicine Committee on Preventive Services for Women, National Institutes of Health Advisory Committee for Research on Women's Health, and the American Cancer Society Gynecologic Cancer Advisory Committee.
+Among other credits, Dr. García is the past president of the Hispanic Serving Health Professions Schools, a national organization concerned with Hispanic health care workforce and public health issues.